-The Mirador FS Base Case Net Present Value ("NPV"), after-tax, is US\$265 million, with an after-tax Internal Rate of Return ("IRR") of 17.7% (using metal prices of US\$1.75/lb Cu, US\$7.50/oz Ag, US\$550/oz Au, 8% discount rate, US\$75/tonne and US\$0.075/lb treatment and refining charges, respectively, for Cu).
+The Mirador FS Base Case Net Present Value ("NPV"), after-tax, is US\$265 million, with an after-tax Internal Rate of Return ("IRR") of 17.7%, using assumptions for metal prices of US\$1.75/lb Cu, US\$7.50/oz Ag, US\$550/oz Au, a 8% discount rate, and US\$75/tonne and US\$0.075/lb for treatment and refining charges, respectively, for Cu, based on market conditions prior to the release of the Mirador FS.

-The Base Case mine plan only utilizes 41% of the Measured and Indicated Resources at Mirador and none of the 235 Million tonnes of Inferred Resources.
+Note, the Base Case mine plan only utilizes 41% of the Measured and Indicated Resources at Mirador and none of the 235 Million tonnes of Inferred Resources.
 In addition, the Base Case did not consider the 171 Million tonnes of Measured and Indicated Resources or the 46 Million tonnes of Inferred Resources at the nearby Mirador Norte deposit.